DeSantis shifts his campaign away from New Hampshire days before the state's primary, AP source says

 DeSantis shifts his campaign away from New Hampshire days before the state’s primary, AP source says

 HAMPTON, N.H.
-(AP) — Florida Gov. Ron DeSantis has decided to shift his presidential campaign away from New Hampshire just six days before the state’s first-in-the-nation Republican primary, a move that reflects his narrowing path to the 2024 GOP nomination.
+(AP) — Ron DeSantis has decided to shift his presidential campaign away from New Hampshire just six days before the state’s first-in-the-nation Republican primar y while his leading super PAC executes another round of layoffs, moves that reflect the Florida governor’s rapidly shrinking path to the 2024 GOP nomination.

-DeSantis will instead reallocate the majority of his staff to South Carolina, the home state of rival Nikki Haley, with its primary in just over a month.
+DeSantis won’t ignore the state completely over the coming days, but he’s reallocating the majority of his staff to South Carolina, the home state of rival Nikki Haley, with its primary in just over a month.
+That’s according to senior campaign officials who spoke to The Associated Press on the condition of anonymity to share internal discussions.

-The moves were confirmed by a senior campaign official speaking to The Associated Press on the condition of anonymity to share internal strategy.
-CBS first reported the news.
+At the same time, the pro-DeSantis super PAC Never Back Down has transferred several of its Iowa staffers to other early states, while laying off the rest.
+It’s unclear exactly how many people were laid off, although a super PAC official speaking on the condition of anonymity to discuss internal strategy said those who lost their jobs would be paid through the end of January.

-The strategic shift by DeSantis underscores his weakness in the 2024 Republican nomination race after he finished a distant second to front-runner Donald Trump in Iowa’s caucuses Monday.
+The strategic shifts by DeSantis’ operation underscore his weakness in the 2024 Republican nomination race after he finished a distant second to front-runner Donald Trump in Iowa’s caucuses Monday.
 DeSantis had made Iowa the centerpiece of his White House bid, yet Trump bested him by 30 percentage points there.
 Haley finished 2 percentage points behind DeSantis.

-A CNN/University of New Hampshire poll conducted this month suggested that Haley could be approaching Trump’s top spot in the state.
-About 4 in 10 likely Republican primary voters in New Hampshire choose Trump, while about one-third picked Haley.
+Trump appears to be tightening his grip on the GOP nomination, although he could be vulnerable in New Hampshire’s Jan.
+23 primary.
+A CNN/University of New Hampshire poll conducted this month found that about 4 in 10 likely Republican primary voters in New Hampshire chose Trump, while about one-third picked Haley.

-Trump spokesperson Steven Cheung said in response to the governor’s shift, “DeSantis is still running?”
+The former president set high expectations for himself in New Hampshire while speaking to reporters after a New York court appearance.
+He noted, however, that independents are permitted to vote in the New Hampshire primary, which makes the electorate there more moderate than Iowa’s.

-DeSantis sidestepped a voter’s question about the lack of attention on New Hampshire as the candidate campaigned in the state Wednesday.
-He was set to return to Florida later in the day before making stops in South Carolina over the weekend.
+“I think we’ll do there, maybe similar to what we did in Iowa,” Trump said of New Hampshire.

-DeSantis, when asked about his New Hampshire plans, said of Haley, ““I think her credibility is shot.”
+Trump spokesperson Steven Cheung said in response to the governor’s shift away from New Hampshire, “DeSantis is still running?”

 By shifting toward South Carolina, DeSantis’ team is trying to take advantage of Haley’s perceived weakness in her home state, where Trump appears to have a significant advantage over both of them.
 Yet DeSantis’ allies believe that Haley will be forced to drop out of the race altogether if she loses South Carolina’s Feb.
 24 primary, giving DeSantis an opportunity to reemerge as a viable Trump alternative heading into the series of primary contests on March 5 known as Super Tuesday.